ysyk2021/the-art-of-branding-creating-a-unique-identity-with-imagination-and-strategy/src/chapter-10-1.md

-# Recap of the Benefits of Effective Branding

 Effective branding can provide a wide range of benefits for businesses, products, and individuals.
 In this chapter, we will recap the benefits of effective branding.